nvaccess/nvda/projectDocs/dev/deprecations.md

 ## Required API breaking changes

-In order to improve the NVDA API, changes that will break future compatibility may be implemented, as long they retain backwards compatibility until the `20XX.1` release.
+In order to improve the NVDA API, changes that will break future compatibility may be implemented, as long as they retain backwards compatibility until the `20XX.1` release.

 This can be done by using a version check to automate deprecation.
 For example, if you wish to replace usages of `deprecatedSymbolName` with `newSymbolName`.